hwang334/Lazor_Project/README.md

 - B_Block (Opaque Block): Blocks the laser completely.
 - C_Block (Refract Block): Splits the laser into two paths—one passing through and the other reflecting.

-The program begins by loading the level settings from a `.bff` file.
-It then constructs the grid and identifies where blocks can be placed.
-The `component.py` file defines the laser behavior and block types.
+The program begins by loading the puzzle configuration from a `.bff` file using `LazorBoard.py`.
+This file defines the board layout (`'o'` = open cell, `'x'` = blocked), the number of available blocks (`A`, `B`, `C`), laser sources, and target points.

-To solve the puzzle, the program generates all possible block arrangements and simulates laser movement for each case.
-It verifies if the lasers successfully hit all targets.

-To run the solver, execute `version_final.py` and enter the board file name.
-If a solution is found, it will be saved as a `.txt` file, including the final board layout, placed blocks, and laser paths.
-If no solution exists, the screen will display "No answer".

-If the given board file is missing, the program will immediately print an error message without attempting to solve the puzzle.
+Next, the board is initialized using `Classes.py`, and solving begins via the `Solver` class in `Solver.py`.
+The solver uses a backtracking algorithm to try different valid combinations of block placements.
+For each configuration, it simulates laser paths to check if all target points are hit.

+The laser logic—including movement, collision detection, and reflection/splitting—is handled within `Solver.py` and relies on block definitions from `Classes.py`.

+If a solution is found, laser trajectories are saved and visualized using `LazorVisualizer.py`.
+The resulting image is stored in the `Solution Output/` directory with the filename `<puzzle_name>_solution.png`.

+If no solution exists for a puzzle, the program will report "No solution found."
+If the `.bff` file is missing or corrupted, an error will be printed immediately and the solver will not proceed.

 # Logic Behind the Code
 ### 1. Initial Laser Path (No Block State)